 Muscle dysmorphia is caused by an interaction of biological, psychological, and social factors.
 Based on their genetics, some men are more liable to experiencing muscle dysmorphia.
 One psychological factor that has been studied is self-esteem.
 Men with low self-esteem are more likely to have muscle dysmorphia than those men with high self-esteem.
 Finally, society (e.g., media, sports) is placing greater pressures on men to have an ideal body.
 The interaction of these factors leads some men, similar to women’s desire to be thin, to become obsessed with having the ideal body.

-- Have pamphlets about muscle dysmorphia at the health and exercise facility
+- Have pamphlets about muscle dysmorphia at health and exercise facilities

 - Do not connect the worth of people to their body size and musculature

 - Do not allow others to tease or make fun of someone’s body or muscle size

 - Be supportive of someone with this body image disorder

 Share this article: